Raghav-Kamath/display-random-image/README.md

 # display-random-image

-I have changed the app.py to display the correct image after either a minimum number of attempts(4) or if the actual description and the entered description is >=40% similar
+I have changed the app.py to display the correct image after either if the actual description and the entered description is atlaest 40% similar or it displays consecutively after every minimum number of attempts(3rd time)

 Updated the description in the _app.py_ file.